FollowTheWizard/immich-library-check/README.md

 2. (Optional) Adjust the variables (`datadir`, etc.) according to your setup.

-3. Run the script, it will create two TSV files `library.tsv` and `library.mismatch.tsv`:
+3. Run the script:

 ```sh
 bash check.sh
 ```

 4. Review the results.
+Two TSV files `library.tsv` and `library.mismatch.tsv` will be created.
 Open `library.mismatch.tsv` in your spreadsheet app and check for problems found:
-- Rows with only `fs` source - untracked files
+    - Rows with only `fs` source - untracked files, present only on disk
-- Rows with only `db` source - missing files
+    - Rows with only `db` source - missing files, present only in the database

 ## Caveats